 How to seek a prediction: Visit a priest/calendar expert

-Personnel: Priest trained in interpreting meaning of dates
+Personnel: Priests trained in interpreting the meaning of dates

 In Maya belief, supernatural beings had the power to intervene in human affairs on earth, only certain humans were able to interact directly with the upper and lower spirit worlds and forces, and these individuals were either royalty who served as intermediaries between gods and humans or specially trained priests and other ritual specialists with the appropriate knowledge, tools, and ancestry.

 One way the Maya attempted to understand the will of the gods was through astronomy.
 Astronomer-priests recorded their observations of the movements of celestial bodies and other sky events and their calendar dates over extended periods of time in bark paper or deerskin books called “codices” that were passed down over centuries.
 Over time, these evolved from observation of data to theory in the form of astronomical tables designed to allow priests to predict future similar events.
 The priests would then link the occurrence of an astronomical event with a terrestrial event (e.g. an eclipse occurring around the time of a king’s death) and use these connections to help predict what the gods had in store for them when the next astronomical event of that type occurred again.